sgillespie/lambda-calculus/doc/system-f.md

 # Introduction
-Pure &lambda; can easily be extended with a static type system.
+The Lambda Calculus can easily be extended with a static type system.
 We explore two such systems, the *Simply Typed Lambda Calculus* and *System F*.
 The Simply Typed Lambda Calculus, abbreviated as &lambda;<sub>&rarr;</sub> is the simplest typed &lambda;. *System F* is an extension of &lambda;<sub>&rarr;</sub> that introduces the concept of generic types, also called polymorphic types [1].

 In general, type systems aim to eliminate certain programming errors [3].
 A good type system should reject ill-typed programs, while accepting most valid programs [2].
 Many functional programming languages are based on type systems similar to System F, including Haskell (System FC [4]), and ML (Hindley-Milner [5]).

 # Type Context
 A typing context is a sequence mapping free variables to their types [2].
 Given